The Role I Have Played:

 INDY SOUTH GREENWOOD AIRPORT

 I was appointed by the council to be their liaison to the airport.
 I have been directly involved in both helping transition the airport to a more stable financial foundation as well as helping the airport grow more corporate hangers.

 In 2018, I was involved with the airport hosting both the B-17 and Tuskegee Airmen.
 Each event was well received by our community.
 We were excited to have the B-17 return in 2019.

 In March 2019, a contract was awarded for a new hanger and office space to be constructed for the Indiana State Police to hanger their aviation fleet.
 The ISP has already moved their fleet to the airport terminal and we are thrilled to have them as a part of the airport family.

-The airport is presently preparing for construction to begin on a row of five condo style hangers on the north end adjacent to County Line Road.
+The airport recently constructed a row of five condo style hangers on the north end adjacent to County Line Road.

 Several “young eagle” activities are hosted by the airport helping young people learn more about aviation.
 At the conclusion of the young eagle events each of the students experience a short 15-20 minute flight.
 In 2012, I worked several days during the Super Bowl when we had 33 jets that stayed at our airport.
 Once the air restrictions were lifted after the game we were busy getting passengers boarded, coffee canisters filled and flights departing the airport until 3:30 a.m.
 At 8:00 a.m. we were back doing the same as overnight passengers were ready to depart for home.